TAMULib/folio-module-descriptor-registry/README.md

 This repository is designed around the idea of avoiding re-creating existing CI/CD to a certain extent.
 The use of Bash scripting language over programming languages is done to keep the design simple and to focus on using existing tools.
 This repository is intended to automate part of the manual processes a user might have to perform when building and maintaining a FOLIO registry.
-The primary focus is on provide module descriptors, but there may be some cross-over functionality regarding application descriptors and other related CI/CD tasks.
+The primary focus is to provide module descriptors, but there may be some cross-over functionality regarding application descriptors and other related CI/CD tasks.

 ### Repository Branch Design